Louis XIV (band): Illegal Tender EP and The Best Little Secrets Are Kept (2005–2007)

-Slick Dogs and Ponies and breakup (2008-2009)
+Slick Dogs and Ponies and breakup (2008–2009)

-Louis XIV toured with the Killers between February and April 2009.
-After a show in Manchester at the O2 Apollo Manchester, the Manchester Tribune called the band "criminally overlooked".
-They released their third album Slick Dogs and Ponies on January 29, 2008, to largely negative reviews.
+Louis XIV toured with the Killers between February and April 2009 on the band's Day & Age World Tour.
+The band then released their third album, Slick Dogs and Ponies, on January 29, 2008.
+The album spawned singles "Guilt by Association" and "Air Traffic Control", but was met with largely negative reviews.

 In an interview with NME on June 30, 2009, The Killers' lead singer Brandon Flowers mentioned that he thought Louis XIV had broken up.
-The band confirmed this on July 3, 2009, on their MySpace blog, saying that Brian Karscig had left the band to start The Nervous Wreckords.
+The band confirmed this on July 3, 2009, on their MySpace blog, saying that Karscig had left the band to start The Nervous Wreckords.
 Karscig did not rule out the possibility of future reunions, but stated that he needed to take an indefinite break, since "Louis XIV started to feel more like a business than a camaraderie, and in that, the music started to suffer and started feeling uninspired."

-Reunion (2012-present)
+Reunion and breakup (2012–2013)

-After performing a number of shows on their "Return of the King" tour in 2012 supporting The Killers, Jason Hill officially confirmed in an interview in March 2013 that the band had decided to reunite.
-As of 2022, however the band has not performed live or recorded new music since their initial split.
+After performing a number of shows on their "Return of the King" tour in 2012 supporting the Killers, Hill officially confirmed in an interview in March 2013 that the band had decided to reunite.
+The band subsequently split up later that year.

+Second reunion and current activities (2020-present)

+In February 2020, Louis XIV released the single "Playtime" and announced they were playing five shoes to commemorate the 15th anniversary of "The Best Little Secrets Are Kept".
+However, due to the COVID-19 pandemic and Brian Karscig having a new baby, the shows were canceled.

+In 2024, the band played at the North Park Music Fest in San Diego.

+In January 2025, for the 20th anniversary of "The Best Little Secrets Are Kept", the band played two shows in The Casbah, San Diego.

+From March to April of 2026, Louis XIV went on a five-show tour.
+At the same time, the band also released a new single titled "STATUES".